tiblu/ep_themes_ext/README.md

 # Credits

-* CitizenOS for funding the development - https://citizenos.com/
+* [CitizenOS](https://citizenos.com) for funding the development
-* Implementation inspired by https://github.com/JohnMcLear/ep_themes - if you just want color scheme changes, use that instead.
+* Implementation inspired by [https://github.com/JohnMcLear/ep_themes](https://github.com/JohnMcLear/ep_themes) - if you just want color scheme changes, use that instead.